oguri/glafic2/README.md

 - [M. Oguri, PASJ, 62, 1017 (2010)](https://ui.adsabs.harvard.edu/abs/2010PASJ...62.1017O/abstract)

+and if `anfw` or `ahern` model is used it would be appropriate to also cite the following paper:

+- M. Oguri, submitted

 ## Installation

 glafic requires cfitsio, fftw3, and gsl to compile.
 Please make sure you have the library and header files in your system.
 If not, you can download them at [this URL for cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/), [this URL for fftw](http://www.fftw.org/index.html), and [this URL for gsl](https://www.gnu.org/software/gsl/), or can install with homebrew on macOS.